Article

 Figure 2: Technical Indicators – Moving Averages

-Technical Indicators – Pivot Points and Fibonacci Levels
+Technical Indicators – Pivots and Fibonacci Levels

 Pivot points and their support/resistance levels are calculated using the previous trading day’s high, low, open, and close prices.

-The key Fibonacci ratios are 0.24, 0.38, 0.62, and 0.76, often expressed as percentages (23%, 38%, etc.).
+Key Fibonacci ratios include 0.24, 0.38, 0.62, and 0.76, often expressed as percentages (23%, 38%, etc.).
 These ratios complement each other: 24% is the complement of 76%, and 38% complements 62%.

 Many technical indicators automatically calculate and overlay Fibonacci levels on charts.